SidGP/UWB-Workshop/README.md

 # UWB-Workshop

-This is the instruction for UWB workshops with Murata 2BP EVB on Windows PC to run a demo code.
+This is the instruction for UWB workshops with Murata Type 2BP Evaluation Board on Windows PC to run a demo code.
 The demo code will set up communication between the 2BP EVB and an Iphone to show the direction and range of the UWB EVB.
+Please go through the PPT if you do not know anything about UWB.

 ## 1. Install and Setup the Software Development Environment